 Our graduates pursue professional careers in such fields as professional writing, editing, advertising, publishing, education, management, computers, public relations and public service, or pursue post-baccalaureate study in English studies, law school or medical school.
 Students contemplating graduate study should confer with their advisers about special preparation and should be aware that many graduate schools typically expect proof of competence in foreign languages.
 Students interested in pursuing careers in primary or secondary education can obtain certification by completing the appropriate professional courses in teacher education.

 The English major consists of 36 hours of coursework: a common core of 24 hours, plus 12 hours of electives.
 Students may take up to 6 hours of electives in relevant coursework outside of English, with adviser approval.
 At least 18 hours of the required 36 must be 100-level courses.
 Asterisked numbers indicate topic courses that can fulfill a requirement when the topic is appropriate to that requirement.
 An English course may be used only once to fulfill a particular major requirement.
 (ENG 54, for instance, may fulfill either Genres or Historicity, but not both.)
 Transfer students majoring in English must take at least 18 hours of English at Drake.
 Students with AP credits will be credited 3 hours of lower-level elective toward the major:

-Minimum of 18 credit hours in English, including ENG 60 and ENG 61, one from each of the two column in the writing core and at least 6 credit hours in courses numbered above 100.
+Minimum of 18 credit hours in English, including ENG 60 and ENG 61, and at least 6 credit hours in courses numbered above 100.
 An English faculty adviser is required.